fbpx

 Growing Orchids at Home

-Becky Brinkman, the Fuqua Orchid Center Manager for the Atlanta Botanical Garden, shares tips for selecting healthy orchid plants, growing them at home, and caring for your orchids
+Becky Brinkman, the Fuqua Orchid Center Manager for the Atlanta Botanical Garden, shares tips for selecting healthy orchid plants, growing them at home, and daily care of your orchids

 It’s irresistible, that beautiful orchid in the store—lush and colorful with blooms nodding on long, arching stems.
 Wouldn’t it look gorgeous in your home?
 Or you receive and orchid as a gift, and its long-lived blossoms promise weeks of pleasure.
 How do you know if it’s a good match for your plant-tending skills?
 Orchids grow on every continent except Antarctica, and they’re even found growing above the Arctic Circle.
 In a plant family with so many homes, it shouldn’t be too much trouble to find at least one variety that will grow in your home.
 Becky Brinkman, the Fuqua Orchid Center Manager for the Atlanta Botanical Garden, says growing orchids should come easily for those accustomed to handling cut flowers.